Overview of the Forensic Psychiatry Training Scheme

 Forensic psychiatry is an interesting and multifaceted specialty that sits at the interface between psychiatry and the law.
 It involves the assessment, treatment and rehabilitation of mentally disordered offenders who pose a high risk to others.

 The core skills of the forensic psychiatrist include the ability to manage high levels of complexity and risk, to work closely both with the multidisciplinary team but also with external agencies such as the Ministry of Justice, MAPPA, probation, the prison service and victim liaison agencies.
-It requires an ability to produce thorough and details reports for medico-legal purposes to aid the Courts in managing these complex individuals.
+It requires an ability to produce thorough and detailed reports for medico-legal purposes to aid the Courts in managing these complex individuals.

 It is a rewarding and fascinating career with opportunities to work across a range of services and environments.